firefly-iii/firefly-iii.org/requested-features.md

 ## Can you help me predict the future?

-All I can predict is that for the foreseeable future, Firefly III will not have tools to extrapolate the future from your current records.
+Firefly III will probably not get tools to extrapolate the future from your current records.
+It's very tricky work and it quickly becomes "advanced guesswork".

 ## The ability to automatically set the budget amounts